Daniel Webster Jones (Mormon): Death

-Jones died on April 20, 1915 at the age of 84 years, of gangrene after an accident, and was buried in the City of Mesa Cemetery.
+Jones died on April 20, 1915, at the age of 84, of gangrene after an accident, and was buried in the City of Mesa Cemetery.

 Legacy

 Jones was the grandfather of actress Fay Wray (King Kong (1933)) and father of Daniel Philemon Jones, four-time member of the Arizona House of Representatives, Arizona's Speaker of the House from 1923 to 1924, and member of the Arizona State Senate.
-He was the great-great-great grandfather of Jeffrey Jones, the first Mormon senator in Mexico.
+He was the great-great-great-grandfather of Jeffrey Jones, the first Mormon senator in Mexico.